Master Panel Guide¶

 Global Effect Sliders¶

-Create sliders in the master panel that control parameters across all cards.
+Create sliders in the master panel that control parameters across all panels.

 Why Use Global Sliders?¶

-Instead of adding separate filter sliders to each card, create one in the master panel:
+Instead of adding separate filter sliders to each panel, create one in the master panel:

 - Single control affects everything